 Do I Need to Verify My Identity for UMA?

-This may include:
+Verification may include:

-• Submitting personal information and documentation.
+Providing personal information and documentation

-• Confirming your residence and citizenship details.
+Confirming your residence and citizenship details

 How Do I Resolve Onboarding or KYC-Related Issues?